-The Tokyo Organising Committee of the Olympic and Paralympic Games (Tokyo 2020) today announced details of the torchbearers who will participate in the “Grand Start” of the Tokyo 2020 Olympic Torch Relay, due to take place at J-Village National Training Centre in Fukushima.
-Other details of the Relay, including the route, the special pose that will be adopted by torchbearers when passing the flame and samples of the licensed merchandise being produced to commemorate it, were also unveiled.
+The Tokyo Organising Committee of the Olympic and Paralympic Games (Tokyo 2020) has announced details of the torchbearers who will participate in the “Grand Start” of the Tokyo 2020 Olympic Torch Relay, due to take place at J-Village National Training Centre in Fukushima.
+Other details of the relay, including the route, the special pose that will be adopted by torchbearers when passing the flame and samples of the licensed merchandise being produced to commemorate it, were also unveiled.

 The first torchbearer to carry the Olympic flame once it lands on Japanese shores will be members of the Japan Women's National Soccer Team which won the FIFA Women's World Cup in Germany in 2011.
 They became the first senior team from Asia to win a World Cup.